-- A. The Hillside Building Committee or Hillside Building Committee Chair as established in Chapter 2 of the Town Code shall review all new applications submitted to the Town for Development and related construction within a Hillside Development Area.
-No building permit shall be issued for such application until approved by the Committee and then such issuance shall only be in accordance with the plans and specifications approved by the Committee. - B. The Hillside Building Committee may review applications for additions to existing structures in accordance with Section 2207 (VII)(A) of this Ordinance. - C. The Hillside Building Committee may review applications for accessory construction (e.g. fences, Retaining Walls, pools etc.) if the Town Manager or designee, in consultation with the Hillside Building Committee Chair, determines that the proposed construction creates a significant visual impact or proposes an additional disturbance area. - D. The Hillside Building Committee approval process may consist of the following stages: - 1.
+- A. The Hillside Building Committee or Hillside Building Committee Chair as established in Chapter 2 of the Town Code shall review all new applications submitted to the Town for new home.
+Development and related construction within a Hillside Development Area.
+No building permit shall be issued for such application until approved by the Committee and then such issuance shall only be in accordance with the plans and specifications approved by the Committee. - B. The Hillside Building Committee may review applications for additions to existing structures in accordance with Section 2207 (VII)(A) of this Ordinance. - C. The Hillside Building Committee may review applications for accessory construction (e.g. fences, retaining wallsRetaining Walls, pools etc.) if the Town Engineer Manager or designee, in consultation with a member of the the Hillside Building Committee Chair, determines that the proposed construction: (i) creates a significant visual impact; or (ii) proposes an additional disturbance area. - D. The Hillside Building Committee approval process is a two stages process may consist of the following stages: - 1.
 An Administrative Hillside Chair Review. - 2.
-A Combined Hillside Building Committee Review Meeting. - 3.
+A Combined Hillside Building Committee Review Meeting. - 1.3.
 A Conceptual Plan Review Meeting. - 4.
 A Formal Hillside Building Committee Review Meeting.

 Section 2205 REVIEW AND DEVELOPMENT PROCESS.
-The Hillside Building Committee shall review Development plans, as outlined in Section 2204, prior to the issuance of a building, Grading or other Development permit.
+The Hillside Building Committee shall review Development plans, as outlined in Section 2204, prior to the Community Development Department review and the issuance of a building, gradingGrading or other Development permit.
 The review and development process consists of up to four stages, depending upon the nature and scope of the proposed Development.
-In addition, safety reviews and measures may be required as outlined in Section 2205.V.
+In addition, safety reviews and measures may be required as outlined in Section 2205.V.:

-- I. Administrative Hillside Chair Review: The Applicant shall submit a completed application and the required fees to the Town.
-Proposed accessory structures and additions may be reviewed by the Hillside Building Committee Chair provided the proposed improvements do not: (i) exceed or increase the building height of the main residence; (ii) increase the existing building Footprint by more than 100 square feet; (iii) create more than 100 square feet of additional Disturbed Area; (iv) increase the length of walls by more than 15 lineal feet; (v) propose a significant addition of exterior lighting; or (vi) create a significant adverse visual impact.
+- Administrative Hillside Chair Review: The Applicant shall submit a completed application and the required fees to the Town.
+Proposed accessory structures and additions may be reviewed by the Hillside Building Committee Chair provided the proposed improvements do not: (i) exceed or increase the building height of the main residence-greater than six(6) feet; (ii) increase the existing building #Footprint by more than 1,000 square feet; (iii) create more than 100 square feet of additional disturbed areaDisturbed Area; (iv) increase the length of walls by more than 215 lineal feet; (v) propose a significant addition of exterior lighting; add more than 1,000 square feet of solar panels, or (vi) create a significant adverse visual impact.
 The Chair shall review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance. - II.
 Combined Hillside Committee Review Meeting: The Applicant shall submit all materials outlined in Section 2206 (III) to the Town.
 The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the submittal.
-Minor remodel/additions, site improvements (such as, but not limited to, solar
+Average Minor remodel/additions, site improvements (such as, but not limited to, solar panels, pool and spa additions), and solar panel additions over 1,000 square feet in area, may shall be reviewed as a Combined Hillside Committee Review.